Publication Ethics and Malpractice Statement

 PUBLICATION ETHICS STATEMENT

 Borneo Journal of Pharmacy is committed to upholding the highest standards of publication ethics and taking all possible action against publication malpractices.
-This publication ethics and malpractice statement is compiled from various credible sources, such as Principles of Transparency and Best Practice in Scholarly Publishing from Committee on Publication Ethics (COPE), Publishing and Editorial Issues Related to Publication in Medical Journals from International Committee of Medical Journal Editors (ICMJE) (Borneo Journal of Pharmacy has been included in the list of journals that follow the ICMJE Recommendations), and Recommendations on Publication Ethics Policies for Medical Journals from World Association of Medical Editors (WAME).
-In addition, we also compare publication ethics with several major publishers such as Elsevier in the preparation of this statement.
-However, most of the ideas result from the development of the journal-publisher managers (developed in-house) to ensure that this statement is most in line with the ideal conditions faced by journal management.
+This publication ethics and malpractice statement is compiled from various credible sources, such as Principles of Transparency and Best Practice in Scholarly Publishing from the Committee on Publication Ethics (COPE), Publishing and Editorial Issues Related to Publication in Medical Journals from the International Committee of Medical Journal Editors (ICMJE) (Borneo Journal of Pharmacy has been included in the list of journals that follow the ICMJE Recommendations), and Recommendations on Publication Ethics Policies for Medical Journals from World Association of Medical Editors (WAME).
+In addition, we also compare publication ethics with several major publishers, such as Elsevier, in preparing this statement.
+However, most ideas result from the development of the journal-publisher managers (developed in-house) to ensure that this statement is most in line with the ideal conditions faced by journal management.

 - Research using medicinal plants must have the correct identity known.
 The determination can be made by research institutions, educational institutions, or the relevant government office by mentioning the specimen number or the certificate number.
 In some instances, authors can also name the person who made the plant determination.

-- Research that collects information from humans needs to state in the manuscript that the relevant parties have obtained informed consent from all informants.
-All research involving human subjects should respect the principles of research ethics as set out in the Declaration of Helsinki.
+- Research collecting human information needs to state in the manuscript that the relevant parties have obtained informed consent from all informants.
+All research involving human subjects should respect the principles of research ethics set out in the Declaration of Helsinki.
 More information can be found in the Informed Consent Policy.

-- Authors are strongly advised to store the research data, both raw and processed data, in their institutional repository or open-access repository that provides a permalink (for example, DOI) linked to the Data Availability section of the manuscript.
+- Authors are strongly advised to store the raw, processed research data in their institutional repository, or open-access repository that provides a permalink (for example, DOI) linked to the Data Availability section of the manuscript.
 More information can be found in the Archiving Policy.

 - The authors should guarantee that they have written entirely original works, and if the authors have used the works and/or the words of others, they have been promptly cited or referenced.
 In all its forms, plagiarism constitutes unethical publishing behavior and is unacceptable.
 We will check each manuscript using Plagiarism Checker X Professional and Turnitin with a maximum similarity of 20% to ensure the article's authenticity, as shown in the Plagiarism Policy.

-- In some instances where the submitted manuscript is suspected of being part of another study that has been previously published separately (also known as a salami-slicing publication), the editor will contact the authors to confirm it.
-In general, the Borneo Journal of Pharmacy does not support dividing a single study into several related publications.
+- In some instances where the submitted manuscript is suspected of being part of another study previously published separately (also known as a salami-slicing publication), the editor will contact the authors to confirm it.
+The Borneo Journal of Pharmacy generally does not support dividing a single study into several related publications.
 Unless new essential findings are reported, manuscripts known to be salami-slicing publications will be rejected in the Borneo Journal of Pharmacy.

-- Authors must always recognize the work of others that affect the research carried out in the form of a reference to the original source.
-Only information that has been published through official publication media that has a standard serial number (ISSN or ISBN) or other scientific publication media can be freely referenced.
-Meanwhile, information obtained privately from the original source, such as conversations, correspondence, or discussions with third parties, shall not be used or reported as a reference until the information is made public.
+- Authors must always recognize the work of others that affects the research carried out in the form of a reference to the original source.
+The only information published through official media with a standard serial number (ISSN or ISBN) or other scientific publications can be freely referenced.
+Meanwhile, information obtained privately from the original source, such as conversations, correspondence, or discussions with third parties, shall not be used or reported as a reference until the information is public.
 Authors are also highly recommended to only use references with permalinks (such as DOI) to facilitate confirmation of the correctness of the quoted information.
 However, online references sourced from official institutional reports are permitted.

 - There are three types of authorship: first author, co-author, and corresponding author.
 In general, the first author is the person who has the most significant contribution to the research conducted, and his/her name is written first in the authorship list.
-The corresponding author is the person who corresponds with the editor in the manuscript submission process as well as the person who best knows all the elaboratenesses of the research being reported, so generally, the party who becomes the corresponding author is the principal investigator of the research.
+The corresponding author is the person who corresponds with the editor in the manuscript submission process as well as the person who best knows all the elaborateness of the research being reported, so generally, the party who becomes the corresponding author is the principal investigator of the research.
 Meanwhile, other authors who are not included in these two criteria will be co-authors.
-The same person can also hold the position of the first author and corresponding author.
+The same person can also hold the first author and corresponding author position.

 - In general, the authorship in the Borneo Journal of Pharmacy is based on the role and contribution of the author of the article produced.
 The description of the role of each contributor is mentioned in the Authors' Contribution section, in which an author can have more than one type of role.
 The distribution of contributor roles in the Borneo Journal of Pharmacy refers to CRedit – Contributor Roles Taxonomy from the National Information Standards Organization (NISO), which consists of: